wbamberg/idl-reference/docs/nsIClipboard.md

 <tr>
 <td></td>
-<td>aTransferable The transferable
+<td>anOwner The owner of the transferable
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aTransferable The transferable
+<td>aWhichClipboard Specifies the clipboard to which this operation applies.
+@result NS_Ok if no errors
 </td>
 </tr>